basp/xorcie/README.md

 Xorcie (szorzeeyeah)
 ===
 Tis a scanner.
-Written for and in Go.
+It scans MOO code.
+It's written in Go.